akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

     Ensure you have a `Dockerfile` in your project root (one has been provided).

     *   **Option A (Recommended for Minikube): Point Docker CLI to Minikube's Docker daemon.**
         This method builds the image directly within Minikube's Docker environment, so you don't need to push it to an external registry.
+This works whether Minikube is local or on your Ubuntu server.
         ```bash
         eval $(minikube -p minikube docker-env)
         ```